DD4WH/monitoR/README.md

 So, I thought: lets do some sports!
 I left my house for sports, entered the huge mixed forest behind our house and put out twelve time-scheduled audio recorders for about one week.

-The aim was to detect Eurasian Pygmy Owl which I knew was breeding in small numbers in the forest, but was quite a challenge to detect.
+The aim was to detect Eurasian Pygmy Owl which I knew was breeding in small numbers in the forest, but is known to be quite challenging to detect.

-In the consequence, I gave 40,000 minutes of WAV audio recordings to my students (67 participants) and told them to search for Pygmy Owl within these recordings and write a report on this, which would make up their exam in my course.
-At the same time, I used a kind of machine learning algorithm monitoR (Katz et al. 2016) to automatically detect the species in the recordings.
+In the consequence, I gave 40,000 minutes of WAV audio recordings to my students (67 participants) and told them to search for Pygmy Owl within these recordings and write a report on this, which would make up their exam in my course this semester.
+At the same time, I used a specific kind of easy-to-use machine learning algorithm monitoR (Katz et al. 2016) to automatically detect the species in the recordings.

-Additionally, a group of regional specialised ornithologists also made a survey in the same sites, so the competitive challenge could start!
+Additionally, a group of regional specialised ornithologists also made a synchroneous survey in the same sites on March, 25th with 24 ornithologists on-site . . .

+**so the competitive challenge could start!**

 *And here are the results!*